HimanshixxPandey/LEETCODE_Solutions/README.md

-This repo contains all the solutions of leetcode questions in Python.
+This repo contains all the solutions of leetcode questions in  Java and Python.